 We are unable to predict what global or U.S. tax reforms may be proposed or enacted in the future or what effects such future changes would have on our business.
 Any such changes in tax legislation, regulations, policies or practices in the jurisdictions in which we operate could increase the estimated tax liability that we have expensed to date and paid or accrued on our balance sheet; affect our financial position, future results of operations, cash flows, and effective tax rates where we have operations; reduce post-tax returns to our stockholders; and increase the complexity, burden, and cost of tax compliance.
 We are subject to potential changes in relevant tax, accounting, and other laws, regulations, and interpretations, including changes to tax laws applicable to corporate multinationals.
-For example, in the United States, Congress and the Biden administration have recently proposed legislation (which has not yet been enacted) to make various tax law changes, including to increase U.S. taxation of international business operations and impose a global minimum tax.
-While it is too early to predict the outcome of these proposals and they are subject to change, if enacted, they could have a material effect on our income tax liability.
+For example, on August 16, 2022, President Biden signed into law the Inflation Reduction Act ("IRA"), which includes a new fifteen percent alternative minimum tax on the "adjusted financial statement income" of certain large corporations for tax years beginning after December 31, 2022, and a one percent excise tax on share buybacks made on or after January 1, 2023.
+The IRA may require complex computations to be performed that were not previously required in U.S. tax law, which could require significant judgments to be made in interpretation of the provisions of the IRA, significant estimates in calculations, and the preparation and analysis of information not previously relevant or regularly produced.
+Pending further guidance from the U.S. Treasury Department and the IRS on the IRA, and the possibility of future changes to tax laws, it is possible that the IRA could increase our tax liability, which could in turn adversely impact our business, cash flows, results of operations and financial position.